 Similarly, our analyses were geographically constrained to ensure the overlap between commercial harvest data and the ChesMMAP survey.
 Future work should consider expanding this approach to Bay tributaries and their associated commercial and recreational fisheries.
 Lastly, we assumed a unidirectional relationship between species abundances and species harvests, although harvesting will certainly influence the population dynamics of harvested species (Arlinghaus et al., 2017; Moore et al., 2021).
 Future work should explore these bidirectional dynamics, but doing so here is beyond the scope of this paper.

-In the present analysis, we have presented novel insights into how species asynchrony relates to harvest asynchrony to stabilize commercial fishing harvest portfolios.
+In the present analysis, we have provided novel insights into how species asynchrony relates to harvest asynchrony to stabilize commercial fishing harvest portfolios.
 In a system like MD where the dominant fishery target was seasonally closed to harvesting, we showed that harvest asynchrony arose due to the diversification of harvests occurring during the closure, and that this diversification stabilized the within-year harvest portfolio overall, but harvest stability was not associated with the stability of portfolio value.
 In VA, declines in the biomass of target species in the Bay played a key role in how within-year species asynchrony related to harvest asynchrony.
 With biomass declines came a greater evenness of population variabilities that was associated with declines in harvest compensation, and a coincident decline in effort that was associated with declines in species harvest stability.
-These relationships drove a negative trend in the stability of the harvest portfolio, although periods of high portfolio stability were associated with high portfolio value stability.
+In addition, declines in harvest compensation and species harvest stability created a negative trend in the stability of the harvest portfolio in Virginia, although periods of high portfolio stability were associated with high portfolio value stability.

 Understanding how stability arising from ecosystem processes contributes to the stability of dependent social-ecological systems has the potential to unlock novel management strategies that leverage these stabilizing features while concurrently conserving biodiversity.